Python3pkg/Products.SilvaForum/README.txt

 ===========

 SilvaForum is an extension for Silva 2.x that provides a classic discussion forum environment.
-Site visitors to create topics (subjects or questions) and add comments to existing topics.
-SilvaForum can be integrated with OpenID authentication and a CAPTCHA to prevent *spambots* from attempting to post.
+Site visitors can create topics (subjects or questions) and add comments to existing topics.
+SilvaForum can be integrated with OpenID authentication and/or a CAPTCHA to prevent *spambots* from attempting to post.

 Using SilvaForum